alibaba/pipcook/docs/manual/intro-to-boa.md

 If the type of the object that needs to be wrapped is not in the above primitive, a temporary object will be created, and methods and properties will be defined through `Object.defineProperties`.

 On an instance of [`PythonObjectWrapper`](#class-PythonObjectWrapper), developers can directly obtain values through the property way, just like using those in Python.
-This is because we use [ES6 Proxy][], so the last step, we created a `Proxy` Object, configured with 3 trap handlers, `get`, `set` and `apply`, and finally returns this proxy object.
+This is because we use [ES6 Proxy][], so the last step, we created a `Proxy` Object, configured with 3 trap handlers, `get`, `set`, `apply`, and finally returns this proxy object.

 #### property accessor